ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 ##### Step 1: Creating an IP Space
 {: #vcd-ops-guide-routebased-ipsec-vpn-provider-step1}

-1. From the left navigation panel of the tenant portal, click **Networking**.
+1. In the tenant portal, click **Networking** from the left navigation panel.
 2. At the top of the right panel, select **IP Spaces**.
 3. Click **New** at the top of the IP Spaces table.
    1. For **General**, complete the following selections and click **NEXT**.